orbitalquark/textadept/doc/manual.md

 contains an optional *ta* script for launching Textadept from the command line that you can put in a directory in your "$PATH" (e.g. */usr/local/bin/*).

-If you downloaded the set of language modules, unpack it, right-click *Textadept.app*, select "Show Package Contents", navigate to *Contents/Resources/modules/*, and move the unpacked modules there.
+If you downloaded the extra set of modules, unpack it, right-click *Textadept.app*, select "Show Package Contents", navigate to *Contents/Resources/modules/*, and move the unpacked modules there.